Wave: Electromagnetic waves

-An electromagnetic wave consists of two waves that are oscillations of the electric and magnetic fields.
-An electromagnetic wave travels in a direction that is at right angles to the oscillation direction of both fields.
-In the 19th century, James Clerk Maxwell showed that, in vacuum, the electric and magnetic fields satisfy the wave equation both with speed equal to that of the speed of light.
+An electromagnetic wave is a propagating oscillation of coupled electric and magnetic fields.
+In lossless isotropic media, the wave travels in a direction that is at right angles to the oscillation direction of both fields.
+The electric and magnetic fields satisfy the wave equations derived from Maxwell's equations which predict a propagation velocity equal to the speed of light $c=c_0/n$ ($c_0$: speed of light in vacuum, $n$: refractive index of the medium).
 From this emerged the idea that light is an electromagnetic wave.
-The unification of light and electromagnetic waves was experimentally confirmed by Hertz in the end of the 1880s.
+The unification of light and electromagnetic waves was experimentally confirmed by Hertz at the end of the 1880s.
 Electromagnetic waves can have different frequencies (and thus wavelengths), and are classified accordingly in wavebands, such as radio waves, microwaves, infrared, visible light, ultraviolet, X-rays, and gamma rays.
 The range of frequencies in each of these bands is continuous, and the limits of each band are mostly arbitrary, with the exception of visible light, which must be visible to the normal human eye.